Padovan sequence: Cuboid spiral

 the Padovan numbers multiplied by the square root of 2.

 Pascal's triangle

 Erv Wilson in his paper The Scales of Mt.
 Meru observed certain diagonals in Pascal's triangle (see diagram) and drew them on paper in 1993.
 The Padovan numbers were discovered in 1994.
-Paul Barry (2004) showed that these diagonals generate the Padovan sequence by summing the diagonal numbers.
+Paul Barry (2004) observed that these diagonals generate the Padovan sequence by summing the diagonal numbers.